Markov-Andrey/Sweet-Castle/README.md

 - Forgotten password form

+# Map of site

+## Admin
+- /admin/login (point of entry)
+- /admin/products (CRUD async Livewire)
+- /admin/users (list and delete entry (sync PHP)
+- /admin/comments (list and delete entry (sync PHP)
+- /admin/orders (list async Livewire)

-## Stack
+## Guest (User)
-- Core:
-  - PHP
-- Framework:
-  - Laravel
-  - Livewire
-- Template engine:
-  - Blade
-- Styles:
+- **/admin/login** (point of entry)
-  - Bootstrap
+- **/** (main page)
-  - Tailwind CSS
+- **/login** (point of entry)
+- **/products** (list of products through pagination)
+- **/product/{id}** (detailed product card, comments (async Livewire)
+- **/forgot** (password reset form with sending an email with a new password (sync PHP, through the worker QUEUE)
+-  **/register** (new user registration form (sync PHP)
+-  **/contacts** (submitting a feedback form (sync PHP, through the worker QUEUE)

+# Stack (why selected?)
+##Backend:
+###Core
+- **PHP** - main engine
+###Framework
+- **Laravel** - friendly framework based on MVC model, automation of routine tasks, built-in test suite)
+- **Livewire** - creating dynamic interfaces, automating work with ajax
+###Template engine
+- **Blade** - simplification of work with HTML layout, used out of the box in Laravel
+##Frontend:
+###Styles
+- **Bootstrap** - did not live up to expectations, it is required to be eradicated from the project
+- **Tailwind CSS** - flexible framework for working with CSS styles inside HTML layout, the peculiarity of its work is to clean the output CSS-file from unused classes
+###JavaScript
+  - **Alpine JS** - working with js inside html-file (it is recommended to use tailwind developers)
+  - **Flowbite** - plugin for Tailwind that allows you to create dynamic components using JS (it is recommended to use tailwind developers)

-## Backend features
+# Backend features
-- Factories and seeds are used to fill the base
+1. Factories and seeds are used to fill the base
-- Using unit tests to check if page status works, tests use the test base
+2. Using unit tests to check if page status works, tests use the test base
-- Slim controllers:
+3. Slim controllers:
 - Validation moved to Requests classes
 - For simple business logic, there is a php artisan make:action console command that creates an action class template with the magic method __invoke method (object as a function)
-- Mail:
+4. Mail:
 - Sending feedback to personal mail (smtp Yandex)
 - A forgotten password is sent to the user's email
 - Sending mail is replicated through setting pending tasks so as not to load the server (queue: work or supervisor for Linux)
-- Traits were used to render identical pieces of code
+5. Traits were used to render identical pieces of code
-- Livewire:
+6. Livewire:
 - Comments are updated (polymorphic model in case of scaling)
 - CRUD rewritten with Livewire and Alpine JS.
 Everything is updated without reloading the page.
 Delete method also cleans up the image
 - Implemented adding products to the cart through the database
+- Transferring data from cart to order